Women's History Month 2019

 Wexner Center for the Arts

-Despite its wide reach, Wikipedia suffers from a severe gender imbalance: since most editors are men, articles conform to men's interests and perspectives.
+Despite its wide reach, Wikipedia suffers from a severe gender imbalance; because most editors are men, articles conform to men's interests and perspectives.

-In an effort to change this, we are gathering diverse women and allies together to celebrate women's cultural achievements and discuss openly ongoing challenges caused by structural sexism
+In an effort to change this, we are gathering diverse women, people of all gender identities, and allies together to celebrate female and non-binary cultural achievements and openly discuss ongoing challenges caused by structural sexism and discrimination.

 Tour of the Ohio Statehouse with IGNITE